 As the summer approaches I see more and more students walking around the mall.
 They are well dressed and carrying a binder.
-They are not dressed in the skinny jeans hipster fashions, they are dressed a little more conservatively, and they are walking around like they don’t know where to go to next.
+They are not dressed in the skinny jeans hipster fashions, they are dressed a little more conservatively, and they are walking around as if they don’t know where to go to next.
 They aren’t carrying a backpack full of schoolbooks, they just have a slim binder.
-They are a summer job seeker, and I can spot a person collecting job applications a block away like a beat cop can spot a potential purse-snatcher.
+They are the summer job seeker, and I can spot a person collecting job applications a block away like a beat cop can spot a potential purse-snatcher.
 The uncomfortable walk, the nervousness, and the pause in front of a potential employers establishment, looking inside thinking. . .
 “Do I want to work here???”

 If you find yourself filling out a job application for a summer job, think about the following:

 - My first impression of you will be your filled out job application.
 I will probably take 5 seconds at the most to look at your resume and will scan the job application just as quickly.
 I am not so much reading the application as I am looking for fields that should have been filled in and were left blank.
 If it isn’t filled out completely, I stop reading and move on to the next application.

 - One more time.
 Fill out every field.
 I do not want to try and hunt you down to find out when you were born, or who your manager was at your last job.
 Actually, I am not even going to bother.
 You get one chance at this.
 If you are not going to completely fill out the job application, you are probably going to skip some of the smaller details when you are hired.
 Make no mistake, this is a test.
 A long job application is a filter and this is part of the culling process.

 - If you are hired, this application will go into your company file and will be a permanent fixture of your employee file as long as you work for Acme Publishing.
 Your summer job could be the start of a long career.